TeddyGavi/DSA-and-Algorithms/notes/dataStructures/04_stacksQueues.md

 - this is FIFO a first in first out DS
 - Like a line for a dinseyland ride! or airplane
+- Background tasks
+- uploading resources (may be happening concurrently)
+- A Print queue
+- could use an array or our own linked list version

+An array is interesting, as the corresponding methods are push, shift and unshift and pop Remember must follow the FIFO principle